 Sierra Club founded in 1892 by John Muir, relied on membership support for its activities toward the support and protection of the wilderness (https://www.sierraclub.org/).

-National Committee for Responsive Philanthropy which promotes philanthropy that serves the public good, and is responsive to people and communities with the least wealth and opportunity and is held accountable to the highest standard of integrity and openness.
+The National Committee for Responsive Philanthropy promotes philanthropy serving the public good and is responsive to people and communities with the least wealth and opportunity and is held accountable to the highest standard of integrity and openness.
 The organization envisions a fair, just and democratic society in which the common good is recognized as a high priority (https://www.ncrp.org/)

 - Anheier, Helmut.
 Nonprofit Organizations Theory, Management, Policy.
 New York: Routledge, 2014.